-One of the easiest ways to make your nose look shorter is with contouring makeup.
+One of the easiest ways to make your nose look smaller and shorter is with contouring makeup.
 It’s not a difficult makeup routine and once you master it, you can easily shorten your nose without surgery, pain or risks.

-Karen Clough, a beauty blogger at Little Beauty Blog, suggests you try the following makeup routine to make your nose look shorter:
+Try the following makeup routine to make your nose look shorter: